YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - Feedback.md

 - After all, the prep is done, and users are scheduled
 - Ask if they are ok with the session being recorded (if you would like that)
 - Never forget the point from Csontos:
 	- 'Assure your participant that they shoulder no blame.
-Never let the participants helping you with their valuable feedback feel frustrated '
+Never let the participants helping you with their valuable feedback feel frustrated'.

 ###### Step 4 - Analyze & Report
 - Review your notes and recordings to look for patterns and insights